aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/add-delete-and-get-annotation/sticks/_index.md

 type: docs
 weight: 50
 url: /net/sticky-annotations/
 description: This topic about sticky annotations, as an example we shows the Watermark Annotation in the text.
-It uses to represent graphics on the page.
-Check code snippet to resolve this task.
-lastmod: "2021-11-24"
 sitemap:
     changefreq: "weekly"
     priority: 0.7